apache/jackrabbit-oak/oak-run/README.md

 against all the listed repository fixtures.
 After starting up the repository and preparing the test environment, the test case is first executed a few times to warm up caches before measurements are started.
-Then the test case is run repeatedly for one minute (or at least 10 times) and the number of milliseconds used by each execution is recorded.
+Then the test case is run repeatedly for one minute and the number of milliseconds used by each execution is recorded.
 Once done, the following statistics are computed and
 reported: